* Spate of U.S. data provides lift to Wall Street

 * Crude prices rise on U.S. economic data

 NEW YORK, Aug 21 Global equity markets edged

-helped extend a stock rally.
+growth and helped extend a stock rally.

 Data on German private-sector growth reassured investors

 about the outlook for Europe's biggest economy following a soft

 patch, while a batch of U.S. reports showed economic strength

 early in the third quarter.